 Want to purchase The Paper Kingdom?
 Use these links!

 Happily Ever Elephants participates in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

 Daniel is tired and frustrated when he arrives to the office building.
 He is sneezy and confused and unbearably bothered by the mess his parents have to clean up.

 He wants to go home and go back to sleep.

 But this is exactly when the magic begins.

 Sensing and understanding his frustrations, Daniel’s parents suddenly take their child on a wondrous adventure.
 They don’t work in a regular old office building, after all.
 They work in the “Paper Kingdom,” complete with dragons and kings and thrones!

-It is a made up tale, of course.
-But it is a story that adds wonder into an otherwise discouraging and upsetting night.
-Rather than feel anguish at his parents’ circumstances, Daniel’s imagination begins to run wild right along with that of his mom and dad as they look for dragons in the offices, under desks and in the bathroom.
+It is a made-up tale, of course.
+But it is a story that adds wonder to an otherwise discouraging and upsetting night.
+Rather than feel anguish at his parents’ circumstances, Daniel’s imagination begins to run wild right along with that of his mom and dad as they look for dragons in the offices, under desks, and in the bathroom.

 But that doesn’t mean Daniel doesn’t still allow his frustrations to creep in.
 It pains him to see the messy office.
 It upsets him to know that his parents are the ones that must clean it up, even though they didn’t make the mess.